top of page

 THE BAND:

-GONZALES is a true rock soul with four solo studio albums under her belt and a remarkable journey as a singer and songwriter for various recording studios in Los Angeles, CA. She's rocked stages at The Rock and Roll Hall of Fame, Austin SXSW, The Viper Room, Whisky a Go Go, and many other legendary venues.
+GONZALES is a true rock soul with four solo studio albums under her belt and a remarkable journey as a singer and songwriter for various recording studios in Los Angeles, California.
+She's rocked stages at The Rock and Roll Hall of Fame, Austin SXSW, The Viper Room, Whisky a Go Go, and many other legendary venues.
 Gonzales has music sync licensing with Warner Bros.
 Pictures Bring It On: Fight to the Finish, Nickelodeon’s Degrassi: The Next Generation, and independent films.
 Gonzales brings a bolt of electricity to the stage and strives for a genuine connection with her audience.

 My why: